arifkyi/Generate-GSM-wave-RF-Transmit/README.md

 This repository is only hints for the installation first you just need to use in the Linuz,and android

-For Linux type Ubuntu feel free to use this command below
+For Linux type Ubuntu feel free to use this command below <br>
 <b> Ubuntu  :</b>
 we use version 18